I’m going to let you in on a little secret that will allow you to do some amazing stuff in your business.

 Now, the first question that comes to your mind might not necessarily be the right answer and I’ll explain why I say so…

-Understanding that what your business is about and what business you’re really into most times are miles apart is important.
+Understanding what your business is about and what business you’re really into most times are miles apart is important.

 Let’s take a look at Facebook.